ZottelvonUrvieh/TobyboT/README.md

       - [ ] Show time for other people
   - **Pure Utility for other Modules:**
     - [ ] Send multiple messages without killing formating
+    - [x] Menu Extension for easy to create and consistent menus throught the whole bot
     - [ ] ...